-The Japanese economy has been in a severe situation due to the impact of the prolonged COVID-19 pandemic since last year.
+The Japanese economy has been in a severe situation due to the impact of the prolonged COVID-19 pandemic.
 The SME Unit has been doing its best to support SMEs affected by the crisis.

-Through our Loan Programs, by the end of FY2020 we had provided approximately 40,000 loans worth 4 trillion yen under our COVID-19 Special Loan Program.
+Through our Loan Programs, by the end of FY2021 we had provided approximately 50,000 loans worth 5 trillion yen under our COVID-19 related loan.
 This far exceeds the scale of support provided after the collapse of Lehman Brothers and the Great East Japan Earthquake.
 The program was used by various industries, including restaurants, hotels, local public transportation, and entertainment businesses, and has had a great impact.